theMansib/sd-webui-lobe-theme/README.md

 [![][codespaces-shield]][codespaces-link]

 Alternatively, you can clone it for local development.
-To enable hot-reloading mode, you need to start stable diffuison on port `7860` in advance.
+To enable hot-reloading mode, you need to start stable diffusion on port `7860` in advance.

 [![][bun-shield]][bun-link]